overte-org/overte-website-sphinx/source/code_of_conduct.rst

 This Code of Conduct applies to all users and contributors who engage with the Overte project and its community platforms, both online and at Overte-related events.

+It applies to all the environments (domains) used for official Overte project purposes, hosted on Overte infrastructure, or listed on the official Overte directory server.
+Environments that are hosted by third parties and don't interact with the Overte project's infrastructure are not bound by the agreement.

 Expectations
 ------------